jagi/meteor-astronomy/README.md

 Astro.on('fromjsonvalue', onFromJSONValue);
 ```

 As you can see each event receives the event object that contains the "data" attribute.
 This is the main object with which we will be working.
 Let's talk about the `onToJSONValue` function first.
 We want to convert our object into the JSON format.
 The `e.data` object already stores some information generated by the default `toJSONValue` method.
 It contains three values `class`, `original` and `values`.
 We can extend this object with some extra data.
-We have some private errors object stored in `this._errors`.
+We have some private errors object stored in the `this._errors` attribute.
 We want these errors to be passed through the DDP protocole.
-To do that, we have to extend the `e.data` object like in the example.
+To do that, we have to extend the `e.data` object like in the example above.

-We've done with this function half of the job.
-Now, we have to recover object from the JSON format.
+With this function, we've done half of the job.
+Now, we have to recover an object from the JSON format.
 It's the opposite operation which you can see implemented in the `onFromJSONValue` function.
 We take the `e.data.errors` attribute and put back in our object (`this`) on its place `this._errors = e.data.errors`.

 #### Reactivity and reloading

-As you may know the collection's `find` method returns Mongo cursor which is reactive.
+As you may know the collection's `find` method returns a Mongo cursor which is reactive.
 The Meteor Astronomy library doesn't change anything here - cursors are still reactive.

 ```js
 Template.main.helpers({